-- 1. Locate the extra connector on the three-connector signal cable that is attached to the IDE connector on the system board.
-See "Identifying parts on the system board" on page 22. - 2.
-Connect the extra connector on the signal cable to the new drive. - 3.
-Locate the extra four-wire power connector and connect it to the drive.
+1. Locate an available IDE connector on the three-connector signal cable attached to either the primary IDE or secondary IDE connector on the system board.
+See "Identifying parts on the system board" on page 21.

+- 2. Connect the extra connector on the signal cable to the new drive. - 3.
+Your computer has extra power connectors for additional drives.
+Connect a power connector to the drive.